Skip to navigation Skip to content

 If an EPOA has been provided and it states that the attorney’s powers do not come into effect until after the customer has lost decision-making capacity, check if supporting or medical evidence has been provided.
 Use the POA Fast Note to record the information.
 If medical evidence has not been provided do not save it as a Display on Access (DOA) DOC.
 Save the Fast Note as a regular DOC and annotate it advising the EPOA can only be used once medical evidence of the customer’s impaired decision-making capacity is received.

-Use Fast Note - select Auto text, use Generic > Enquiry > Power of Attorney.
+Use Fast Note – select Auto text, use Generic > Enquiry > Power of Attorney or Financial Management Order.

-A copy of the template text in the POA DOA DOC is on the Resources page.
+A copy of the template text in the POA or FMO DOA DOC is on the Resources page.

-Accepting or disclosing information to a Power of Attorney (POA)
+Accepting or disclosing information to an appointed person

 Step